ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 All systems must check for redundant User IDs and accounts, and if necessary invoke the corresponding removal process.
 The [IT Security - Access Control Standard][acs] discusses the management and removal of accounts.
 As a separate but related case, if someone must no longer access a system, check for and change any shared account or common password they might still use.

 Never store, display or print passwords [in the clear](https://en.wikipedia.org/wiki/Plaintext).
 If they must be stored, do so using [hash](https://en.wikipedia.org/wiki/Hash_function) and [salt](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet#Use_a_cryptographically_strong_credential-specific_salt) values.
-The strength of the hashing algorithm is proportional to the [classification][gcs] of the system or data the password protects.
+The strength of the hashing algorithm must be proportional to the [classification][gcs] of the system or data the password protects.
 Use the [IA Implementation Guide No. 3 User Authentication Systems][uas] to determine the appropriate strength of hashing.

 <a id="basic-passwords"></a>